-Project Strategy Indicator Baseline End of Project Target Means of verification Risks and assumptions This project will strengthen the country's ability to safeguard biodiversity outside protected areas in especially designated Environmentally Sensitive Areas through a new land use governance framework.
-Such areas will be vehicles for safeguarding globally significant biodiversity on production lands of high conservation value.
-The project will demonstrate two Environmentally Sensitive Area (ESA) establishment and management at Kala Oya Region, where land use planning and allocation will be configured to balance conservation and development objectives to protect major habitat blocks and ensure structural and functional connectivity across the landscape.
-The project will ensure that the indirect impacts of development are adequately understood and factored into land use and local development decision making.
-Objective: To operationalize Environment Sensitive Areas (ESAs) as a mechanism for mainstreaming biodiversity management into development in areas of high conservation significance W of land area identified nationally for Environmentally Sensitive Area designation 0 At least 5% of Sri Lanka's land area National Scale Up plan Risk: Focus given to ESAs may result in generating a perception that other areas or landscapes are not important for biodiversity and may fall on the "blind spot" during the process of conducting EIAs or SEAs potentially locating major developments in such areas beyond capacity and to also compensate for lost land area as a result of ESA designation, thereby still causing negative impacts overall.
-2. Populations of globally threatened species within Wilpattu and Kala Wewa ESAs Elephas maximus (600) Panthera pardus (113) Sousa chinensis (TBA) Dugong dugon (TBA) Elephas maximus (600) Panthera pardus (113) Sousa chinensis Project's survey reports at midterm and end of project Climate change or other severe climatic or other impacts do not impact the sites and the species therein during the project period
+Project Strategy Indicator Baseline End of Project Target Means of verification Risks and assumptions framework.
+Such areas wil Sensitive Area (ESA) estab protect major habitat blocks l be vehicles for safeguarding blishment and management at globally significant biodiversity on pr Kala Oya Region, where land use plan tional connectivity across the landscape oduction lands of high conserva- nning and allocation will be conf tion value.
+The proje Risk: Focus given to ESAs may result in generating a perception that other areas or landscapes are not important for biodiversity and may fall on the "blind spot" during the process of conducting EIAs or SEAs potentially locating major developments in such areas beyond capacity and to also compensate for lost land area as a result of ESA designation, thereby still causing negative impacts overall.
+2. Populations of globally threatened species within Wilpattu and Kala Wewa ESAs 19 Elephas maximus (600) Panthera pardus (113) Sousa chinensis (TBA) Dugong dugon (TBA) < Elephas maximus (600)< Panthera pardus (113)< Sousa chinensis Project's survey reports at midterm and end of project Climate change or other severe climatic or other impacts do not impact the sites and the species therein during the project period

-&lt;sup>19 Please see section on global benefits for the reasons these species have been selected
+19 Please see section on global benefits for the reasons these species have been selected